 Assertive Community Youth ACT - Not Allowable Adult ACT- Individuals cannot be co-enrolled in Adult ACT and Treatment (ACT) Adult ACT - Limited Allowance receive CPST or PSR.
 Note: Adult ACT services available to youth age 18 and older Children's Community Limited Allowance All services for the exception of PSR are allowable for co- Residence enrollment, see the CFTSS Provisions in Community Residence memo for more information.
 Continuing Day Limited Allowance Individuals cannot be co-enrolled in CDT and receive OLP, CPST, Treatment or PSR.
-Note: These services available to youth age 18 and older Crisis Residence Yes Children's Day Limited Allowance CFTSS and Day Treatment co-enrollment is permissible however, Treatment CFTSS providers must render services outside of Day Treatment hours.
+Note: These services available to youth age 18 and older Crisis Residence Yes Note.
+These services available to youth age to and older Children's Day Limited Allowance CFTSS and Day Treatment co-enrollment is permissible however, Treatment Littled Allowaries CFTSS providers must render services outside of Day Treatment Trodunont hours.
 The exception to this is for services that allow for provision with the parent/caregiver and/or collateral without the child present.
 For instance, an FPS provider can meet with the parent/caregiver while the child is receiving services through Day Treatment programming.
 MHOTRS/Clinic Limited Allowance An individual may simultaneously receive CFTSS Family Peer Support or Youth Peer Support and MHOTRS pre-admission Peer Support.
 However, once the individual is admitted to a MHOTRS program, they can no longer continue to receive the same service from both programs.
-Please Note: In MHOTRS Programs, "Peer Support Services" is an · umbrella term to encompass the various types of peer services
+Please Note: In MHOTRS Programs, "Peer Support Services" is an umbrella term to encompass the various types of peer services